Year-end tax planning – what you need to review before 6 April 2021

 Property Investment Businesses

-For residential buy-to-let investors, mortgage interest eligible for tax relief at the higher and additional rates is restricted in 2019/20 to 25%.
-From 20/21 mortgage interest will be eligible only for income tax relief at the basic rate of 20%, regardless of tax bracket.
+For residential buy-to-let investors, mortgage interest is now only eligible for income tax relief at the basic rate of 20%, regardless of tax bracket.

-This may increase taxable income, increasing certain thresholds, which could reduce eligibility for child benefit, personal allowance or pension savings annual allowance, and push some taxpayers into a higher tax band.
+As this has reduced from previous tax years, this may have increased taxable income, increasing certain thresholds, which could reduce eligibility for child benefit, personal allowance or pension savings annual allowance, and push some taxpayers into a higher tax band.

 For these reasons, it may benefit to consider the merits of setting up a limited company for buy-to-let properties that you hold personally.
 More information on this can be found here.